jolibrain/wheatley/docs/USAGE.md

 ## Test and validation options

 - `--fixed_validation`: use same problems for agent evaluation and or-tools
-- `--fixed_random_validation`: number of fixed problem to generate
+- `--fixed_random_validation`: number of fixed problem to generate for validation
 - `--validation_freq`: number of steps between evaluations
 - `--max_time_ortools`: or-tools timeout
 - `--validation_batch_size`: batch size during  validation
-- `--n_test_problems`: number of problems to generate for validation (in case they are not pre generated with fixed_validation and fixed_random_validation
+- `--n_test_problems`: number of problems to generate for validation (in case they are not pre-generated with fixed_validation and fixed_random_validation
 - `--test_print_every`: print frequency of evaluations

 ##  PPO Options